GovTechSG/seed-docs-new/prerequisites-for-onboarding.md

 You can request SEED provisioning in one of the following ways:

-- All users can contact their reporting officer or project manager to request TechPass and SEED provisioning via the [TechBiz portal](http://portal.techbiz.suite.gov.sg/).
+- You can contact their reporting officer or project manager to request TechPass and SEED provisioning via the [TechBiz portal](http://portal.techbiz.suite.gov.sg/).
 - If you can access the [TechPass portal](https://portal.techpass.gov.sg/), you can sign up for TechPass and SEED together.
 For more information, see the [TechPass documentation](https://docs.developer.tech.gov.sg/docs/techpass-user-guide/onboard-to-techpass).
 - If you already have an active TechPass account and can access the TechPass portal, [request SEED provisioning](https://docs.developer.tech.gov.sg/docs/techpass-user-guide/request-for-seed-provisioning) from your TechPass account profile.
 - If you are a SE-GSIB user and have an active TechPass account, submit a [service request](https://go.gov.sg/seed-techpass-support) for SEED provisioning.